ThomasTilli/CarND-P5-Vehicle-Detection/README.md

 The parameters img_sizes. y_start_stop where found doing much experimentation.
 My goal was to detect all cars which are not too far away and to realize a fast detection pipeline.
 Therefore the image sizes are quite large and the y range is quite restricted.
 The following image shows the result for some of the test images:

 ![alt text][image2]
-There are some false positives but the cars are well detected with the exception of the car in the third image which is too far away.
+There are some false positives but the cars are well detected.

 ## False Positive Removal